ArchitectLM/architect-core/README.md

 8. **Real-time Collaboration**: Support for collaborative workflows
 9. **Advanced Scheduling**: Time-based and cron-like scheduling of tasks
 10. **Compliance Features**: Audit logging and compliance reporting
+11. **Enhanced TypeScript AST Processing**: Deeper integration with ts-morph for code transformation and generation
+12. **Advanced RAG Integration**: Improved vector database support and multi-model agent orchestration

 ## Examples

 See the [examples](./examples) directory for more examples of how to use ArchitectLM.

+Key examples include:

+- **Basic Process and Task**: Simple examples of process and task definitions
+- **Event-Driven Communication**: Using events for communication between components
+- **Distributed Caching**: Setting up and using distributed caching
+- **RAG Agent with ts-morph**: Demonstrates using the RAG-enhanced agent with ts-morph for safe code extraction and processing
+- **OpenRouter Integration**: Using OpenRouter to access various LLM providers
+- **Error Handling Patterns**: Implementing robust error handling
+- **Testing Examples**: Writing tests for processes and tasks

 ## Contributing